These Strawberry Rhubarb Oat Bars are filled with chunks of fresh strawberries and rhubarb and topped with a buttery oatmeal crumble.

 Combine the strawberries and rhubarb with the rest of the filling ingredients and stir well.

 - Making the crumble topping

-This is a mixture of flour, brown sugar and butter and combined together.
+This is a mixture of flour, brown sugar, cinnamon and butter and combined together.
 The mixture gets sprinkled over the fruit and baked until golden brown.

 FAQ’s about rhubarb

 High in antioxidants and fiber, rhubarb is good for you in moderation.

 The rhubarb stalks are fine to eat but the large green leaves of the plant are toxic and should be avoided, yikes!

 Rhubarb is grown from a seed and then it will bloom into something that resembles a large bush.
 It’s only in season for a few months of the year and can be hard to find in the regular grocery stores.